-Country of incorporation principal place of business Proportion of ownership interest held as at 31 December Name 2023 2022 (1) Farbenindustrien GmbH (2) Ball Sports (UK) Limited Germany United Kingdom 25% (2) 17% 25% (2) 17%
+Country of incorporation principal place of business intere of ownership st held December Name 2024 2023 (1) Farbenindustrien GmbH (2) Ball Sports (UK) Limited Germany United Kingdom 25% (2) 17% 25% (2) 17%

-- The primary business of Farbenindustrien GmbH is the design and marketing of board games, this is in alignment with the group's board games division. - The Group holds a 17% interest in Ball Sports (UK) Limited (BSL) over which the Group has determined that it holds significant influence as: - the Group holds warrants that are exercisable at any point and give it the right to subscribe for additional share capital that would bring its holding to 30%. - Ball Sports (UK) Limited's articles of association allow a shareholder with 25% or more of its share capital to appoint a director to the board.
+- The primary business of Farbenindustrien GmbH is the design and marketing of board games, this is in alignment with the group's board games division. - (2) The Group holds a 17% interest in Ball Sports (UK) Limited (BSL) over which the Group has determined that it holds significant influence as: - the Group holds warrants that are exercisable at any point and give it the right to subscribe for additional share capital that would bring its holding to 30%. - Ball Sports (UK) Limited's articles of association allow a shareholder with 25% or more of its share capital to appoint a director to the board.
 Based on this, the Group consider that they have the power to exercise significant influence.